dorkodu/sage/sage.md

 - **integer**
 - **string**
 - **float**
-- **entity** (must set a specific entity type)
+- **object** (must be represented as a map–a set of key-value pairs.)
 - **list** (must set an item type)

 #### Non-null

 By default, all types in Sage are **nullable**; which means the **null** value is a valid response for all of the above types.
 To declare a type that disallows null, the Sage Non‐null constraint can be used.
-This constraint wraps an underlying type, and acts identically to that wrapped type, with the exception that **null** is not a valid response for the wrapping type.
+This constraint *wraps an underlying type*, and acts *identically* to that wrapped type, with the exception that **null** is not a valid response for the wrapping type.

+##### **Result Coercion**

+In all of the previous result coercions, **null** was considered a valid value.
+To coerce the result of a Non‐Null type, the coercion of the wrapped type should be performed.
+If that result was not **null**, then the result of coercing the Non‐Null type is that result.
+If that result was **null**, then an attribute error must be raised.

+##### **Nullable vs. Optional**

+Attributes are *always* optional within the context of a query, an attribute may be omitted and the query is still valid.
+However, attributes that return Non‐Null types will never return the value **null** if queried.

 > #### Example
 >
 > Think about the ‘**age**’ attribute of a ‘**Person**’.
 In real life; it is an *integer*, and *non-null*.
 >
 > If you set these constraints for *‘age’* attribute, it must return a non-null, integer value.

+##### Combining List and Non-Null

+The List and Non‐Null wrapping types can compose, representing more complex types.
+The rules for result coercion of Lists and Non‐Null types apply in a recursive fashion.

+For example if the inner item type of a List is Non‐Null (e.g. `[T!]`), then that List may not contain any **null** items.
+However if the inner type of a Non‐Null is a List (e.g. `[T]!`), then **null** is not accepted however an empty list is accepted.

 ### Descriptions